RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check the ability to initialize migration info table
 * Check the ability to initialize all database tables
 * Check the ability to perform database cleanup
-* Check the ability to drop all database tables
+* Check the ability to drop all database tables when database is migrated to initial version

 ## `ccx-notification-writer/display_old_records.feature`